Kobi-Blade/UE_Modding/BasicModding/IoStorePacking.md

 Use the tool [UnrealReZen](https://github.com/rm-NoobInCoding/UnrealReZen).
 The instructions are quite straight-forward, but be warned, that there is no alternative tool to UnrealReZen for packing FModel Zen `.uassets`.

 > [!CAUTION]
-> This tool does not support extracting assets from ZenTools extracted files.
+> This tool does not support extracting assets from retoc or ZenTools extracted files.